Matatika/matatika-docs/content/getting-started.md

 ---

 ## Sign Up
-Head to the [Matatika website]({{ site.www_url }}) and sign up for an account.
+Head to the [Matatika website]({{site.www_url}}){:target="_blank"} and sign up for an account.
 You will need to verify your account through the email you signed up with - be sure to check your spam folder if you don't see the email!

 ---

 ## Create a Workspace
-Access the Matatika app [here]({{ site.app_url }}) or through the website links.
+Access the Matatika app [here]({{site.app_url}}){:target="_blank"} or through the website links.
 The first time you visit this service, you will be prompted to create a new workspace: fill out the 'Name' field (and optionally 'Approved Domains') and click 'Continue'.

 ![new workspace in the matatika app](assets/img/app-new-workspace.png)